khchimi-Othmen/OBP_STB_MS-Branch/README.md

 ### Prerequisites

 - Java JDK 17
 - Maven

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/OBP_STB_MS-Branch.git`
+1. Clone the repository: `git clone https://github.com/khchimi-Othmen/OBP_STB_MS-Branch.git`
 2. Navigate to the project directory: `cd OBP_STB_MS-Branch`
 3. Build the project: `mvn clean install`

 ## Usage

 1. Start the application: `mvn spring-boot:run`
 2. Access the Swagger API documentation: Open your browser and go to: `http://localhost:8080/swagger-ui.html`

 ## Testing

 ### Unit Tests

 Run unit tests: `mvn test`

-# Branch Microservice - OBP Compliant for STB Bank
+## CI/CD Pipeline

-This microservice is built and deployed using the following GitHub Actions workflow:
+This microservice is built and deployed using a GitHub Actions workflow.
+On every push to the `master` branch, our CI workflow builds the application, runs unit tests, and deploys it.

-### Contributing
+## Contributing

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+If you have suggestions, find issues, or want to contribute in any way, please feel free to open an issue or submit a pull request.
+We value your input and collaboration.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.